nhsconnect/FHIR-CDS/pages/explore/api_list.md

 ## List: Implementation Guidance ##
 ​
 ### Usage ###
 The [List](http://hl7.org/fhir/STU3/list.html) resource represents a flat, possibly ordered collection of resources.
-Resources are commonly included as
+Lists will typically include references to the resources that make up the list.
 ​
-In the CDS context, ...
-​
-Detailed implementation guidance for an `List` resource in the CDS context is given below:
+Detailed implementation guidance for an `List` resource in the context of a CDS Encounter Report is given below:
 ​
 ​
 <table style="min-width:100%;width:100%">